CallumWalley/nzrse-containers/_episodes/04-build-intro.md

 ```
 {: .output}

-However, if you are following along on Mahuika you can take a copy of the image with
+However, if you are following along on Mahuika you can use the container at the path

 ```
-cp $SIFPATH/lolcow.sif .
+$SIFPATH/lolcow.sif
 ```

 Now, let us try and use the container simply as an executable: